Acute Stress Disorder vs. PTSD: What’s the Difference?

 Treatment for Acute Stress Disorder and PTSD

 Because acute stress disorder often resolves without the need for treatment, there are few specific treatments aimed at managing ASD symptoms.
 However, should you choose to seek therapy to manage acute stress disorder when you notice symptoms affecting your physical and emotional health, the treatment models for ASD are nearly identical to those our treatment team at The Meadowglade uses to treat post-traumatic stress disorder.
 The most common interventions for PTSD include psychotherapy and medications.
-Cognitive-behavioral therapy is a type of behavioral therapy widely used in mental health and addiction treatment settings.
+Cognitive-behavioral therapy is a type of behavioral therapy widely used in mental health and treatment settings.

 Cognitive-behavioral therapy or CBT is one of the most widely used types of psychotherapy.
 CBT has consistently been the most effective treatment for post-traumatic stress disorder.
 The effectiveness of cognitive-behavioral therapy has been proven to work in both short- and long-term treatment settings.
 Cognitive-behavioral therapy is used in a trauma-focused manner for individuals with post-traumatic stress disorder, which means the events specific to the trauma are the center of a treatment session.